 Now I know that this is subjective, but I believe that Asana is one of the best project management tools out there.
 It can really help you to organise basically anything which is why I always advise my clients to use it.
 By being more organised, you can reclaim your precious time.

-So whilst I have experimented with other PM tools, some that I have shared in my blog ‘ 5 Project Management Tools For Small Businesses’ I find that I always come back to using Asana.
+So whilst I have experimented with other PM tools, I find that I always come back to using Asana.
 It’s such an intuitive tool and fairly easy to use too.
 Give me 15 minutes and I’ll get you set up in no time.

 I would like to share with you 7 reasons why Asana is one of the best project management tools.

 1) Communicate in one space

 Now imagine being able to avoid trawling through your email inbox searching through numerous threads just to retrieve 1 vital piece of information.
 This is what I love about Asana which has it’s own internal inbox.
 You can communicate with others e.g. your clients or team members, about a task.
 What you end up with is a thread of comments that are related to a specific task and often what you find is that it tends to keep all conversations on topic.

 Not only can you communicate within tasks, but you can also have conversations within projects as well as within teams.
 It is a great way to ensure that everything is on track.

 2) Break down tasks

 When you are planing out your to-do list, you often start by thinking about the big picture.
 But then you need to execute on the details.
 Asana allows you to break multiple tasks down into subtasks.
 By doing so, this allows you to ensure that your main tasks are a lot more mangeable and doable.
 You can also assign the subtasks to multiple people, therefore outsourcing your tasks and saving you time.